jdelima96/NEP-Graphynes/README.md

 * `gyg/` - Reference configurations and trained NEP model for pristine/hexagonal $\gamma$-graphyne.
 * `rgyg/` - Reference configurations and trained NEP model for rectangular $\gamma$-graphyne.

 Each directory contains the respective training (`train.xyz`), testing (`test.xyz`), and trained NEP potential (`nep.txt`) files compatible with the [GPUMD](https://gpumd.org/) package.

+> [!CAUTION]
-Note that these datasets and potentials are strictly system-specific and valid only for temperatures up to 1000 K. For the specific parameters and configurations used to generate these files, please refer to the main text of the publication.
+> Note that these datasets and potentials are strictly system-specific and valid only for temperatures up to 1000 K. For the specific parameters and configurations used to generate these files, please refer to the main text of the publication.

 ## 📄 Citation